This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

-And you remember, I go back to it all the time, in Luke 4 when Jesus told the people in the synagogue at Nazareth that this is how they had to view themselves and they tried to kill Him.
+And you remember; I go back to it all the time, in Luke 4 when Jesus told the people in the synagogue at Nazareth that this is how they had to view themselves and they tried to kill Him.
 The sinner doesn't want to hear this.
-This is a hard part of the gospel and there's no diminishing of the one who does this, there is rather the lifting up and delivering and exalting of the one who does.
+This is a hard part of the gospel and there's no diminishing of the one who does this.
+There is rather the lifting up and delivering and exalting of the one who does.
 The greatest of men came under the consciousness of sin.
 Read of David's confession in Psalm 32 and Psalm 51 as he poured out his soul in contrition, penitence and confession.
-Hear Peter cry to the Lord Himself, "Depart from me for I am a sinful man, O Lord."
+Hear Peter cry to the Lord Himself, "Depart from me for I am a sinful man, oh Lord."
 Or hear Paul say, "I am the chief of sinners."
-Or hear the Publican in Luke 18 pound his breast, "God, be merciful to me, a sinner."
+Or hear the publican in Luke 18 pound his breast, "God, be merciful to me, a sinner."